elunna/nerfhack-changelog/README.md

 * Rogues start with a leather jacket instead of armor.
 * Rogues start with scrolls of gold detection and teleport (SLASH'EM).
 * Rogues are now restricted in all big sword skills, as well as mace, morning star, spear, and polearms.
 Their skills in club, crossbow, and divination were lowered to basic.
+* Rogues can reach Master skill in knife

 **Return of Backstab Damage:**
 * Rogue's can inflict **backstab damage** for the first thrown weapon.
 In 3.4.3 this was a very powerful mechanic that was nerfed in 3.6.
 We are bringing it back in a limited form as a callback to 3.4.3 but also because it strongly fits the theme of the role.